-The Fund's objective is to provide investors with consistent quarterly income and the potential for long-term capital growth by investing in a portfolio of Australian property assets, diversified across geography, asset class and tenant.
+The Fund's objective is to provide Investors with consistent quarterly income and the potential for long-term capital growth by investing in a portfolio of Australian property assets, diversified across geography, asset class and tenant.

-The Fund aims to achieve its objective by investing in good quality, income producing properties including assets in the office, industrial/logistics, healthcare, agriculture and retail sectors.
-The Fund will invest both directly and indirectly, by investing in unlisted Property Trusts that are established and managed by RF CorVal, where those Property Trusts invest in direct properties that are suitable for the Fund.
+The Fund aims to achieve its objective by investing in good quality, income producing properties including assets in the office, industrial/logistics, healthcare, agriculture, tourism and retail sectors.
+The Fund will invest both directly and indirectly, by investing in unlisted Property Trusts that are established and managed by Corval, where those Property Trusts invest in direct properties that are suitable for the Fund.
 The Fund may invest in Property Trusts that own properties subject to development however, it is expected any such investments would constitute less than 10% of the gross assets of the Fund.
+The Fund's investment in properties subject to development constituted less than 1% of the gross assets of the Fund as at 31 March 2025.

-The Fund may also invest up to 10% of the gross assets of the Fund in more liquid assets, including A-REITs, Mortgage Funds, cash and cash equivalent products.
+The Fund may also invest up to 10% of the gross assets of the Fund in more liquid assets, including A-REITs, cash and cash equivalent products.
 The Fund's exposure to these assets is intended to provide an income source on any surplus capital not immediately required for investment in Direct Property or Property Trusts.